 They say a picture paints a thousand words, and it sure will sell an expensive dish better than just a price tag.

-Also, it’s an easy way to attract they eyes to your most profitable dish immediately.
+Also, it’s an easy way to attract their eyes to your most profitable dish immediately.

 27. Hire a Guest Chef